 Jewish Family Service of Greater Dallas is a nonsectarian mental health and social services agency that impacts over 13,000 lives a year.
-For more than 65 years, JFS has welcomed anyone through our doors regardless of race, ethnicity, religion or the ability to pay.
+For 70 years, JFS has welcomed anyone through our doors regardless of race, ethnicity, religion, or the ability to pay.

-To provide professional, effective and affordable mental health and social services that promote lifelong self-sufficiency and well-being for anyone in need.
+To provide effective, accessible, and comprehensive mental health and social services that promote lifelong self-sufficiency and well-being for the Greater Dallas community.

 - Any of us might need help from time to time as we navigate life’s unexpected crises and challenging transitions.

 - An individual’s emotional and physical well-being is the foundation for personal self-sufficiency, strong families, and meaningful social relationships.

 - Each child’s physical, intellectual, and emotional potential can best be realized by growing up in a safe and nurturing environment.

 - All adults want to support themselves, meet family needs, and contribute productively to their community.

 - Older adults should have the option to remain in their own homes for as long as it is safe to do so.